Willi Castro Player Props: Twins vs. Royals

 Willi Castro At The Plate

-- He has homered in 6.8% of his games this year, and 2.5% of his trips to the dish.
+- In 6.7% of his games this season, he has hit a home run, and 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.